On the day India won two Olympic medals, a second Olympic heartbreak for Vinesh Phogat

 And here she was in Tokyo as the top seed.
 A position she earned through an undefeated run in the few international events she competed in this year, including an Asian Championships gold.

 Her draw, however, was not the kindest.
 The women’s 53kg is one of the toughest in the sport, loaded with quality wrestlers across the board.
-Being the top seed ensured she would avoid the other favourite Mayo Mukaida till the final but she was scheduled to face two former world champions in her first two rounds.
-The early bouts are where wrestlers look to pace themselves and ease into the competition, that is extremely intense on their physique.
+Being the top seed ensured she would avoid the other favourite Mayu Mukaida till the final but she was scheduled to face two former world champions in her first two rounds.
+The early bouts are where wrestlers look to pace themselves and ease into the competition that is extremely intense on their physique.
+But there was no easing in for Phogat here in Tokyo.

 Two tough bouts